 Steve was Head of the Centre for Chemical Sciences 2006-2008 (CCS; webpage http://www.plymouth.ac.uk/chemistry).
 Much of Steve's teaching covered aspects of environmental organic chemistry including a Masters (MSc) course on Oil Pollution.
 In addition, he was involved in the production of new teaching material.
 In collaboration with Prof Simon Belt (2003 RSC Higher education Award winner) he devised a series of case studies on organic chemistry (1st year undergraduate level) for the RSC published in 2006 and prepared similar material funded by the Chemistry For Our Future fund administered by the RSC.
-Steve acted as External Examiner to the University of Newcastle taught course MSc in Environmental Biogeochemistry for 3 years (2000-2003) and as an External Examiner for Kuwait University proposed BSc in Environmental Science (2005).Steve will complete his >31 years of teaching duties on June 1st 2015 when he will begin a research-only contract at the University.
+Steve acted as External Examiner to the University of Newcastle taught course MSc in Environmental Biogeochemistry for 3 years (2000-2003) and as an External Examiner for Kuwait University proposed BSc in Environmental Science (2005).Steve complete his >31 years of teaching duties on June 1st 2015 when he began a mainly research-only contract at the University.

 Staff serving as external examiners

 External Examiner for MSc in Environmental Biogeochemistry at University of Newcastle (taught course) 2001-2003

 University of Liverpool,

 University of Strathclyde,

 University of York,

 External Advisor BSc Environmental Science Kuwait University 2005